Baraa2nassar/RemindME/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+This entire program is open srouce so feel free to take inspiration from it.
+Also please feel free to suggest any great ideas.
+No idea is left behind :) You may please fork the repo and create a pull request.
-Don't forget to give the project a star!
-Thanks again!
+Feel free to give this project a star if you like it.

+To add your changes using Git:
 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your Feature Branch (`git checkout -b cool/AmazingIdea`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your Changes (`git commit -m 'Add some AmazingIdea'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the Branch (`git push origin feature/AmazingIdea`)
 5. Open a Pull Request

+You can also download Github Desktop to use GUI system to do similar function to the top

 <p align="right">(<a href="#top">back to top</a>)</p>